szali172/Airports-Project/README.md

 ```
 $ src/main
-/* This automatically grabs all the files listed below */
+/* This automatically grabs all the files listed below, and will output a completed picture called "dijkstra_picture.png in the main file structure */
 ```
 + `Airport Data Location` : The file location of the airports dataset.
 The data set is found in the main project folder at "data/airports.csv"
 + `Route Data Location` : The file location of the routes dataset.
 The data can be found at "data/routes.csv